codedazur/toolkit/packages/cdk-static-site/README.md

 Or, you could provide the password as a plain string, typically read from an environment variable.

+> [!WARNING]
+>
-> WARNING: This method does NOT meet production security standards, even if the password is not hardcoded into the codebase, because it will result in the password string being readable in the CloudFormation template, which is uploaded to AWS.
+> This method does NOT meet production security standards, even if the password is not hardcoded into the codebase, because it will result in the password string being readable in the CloudFormation template, which is uploaded to AWS.
 Use this approach with caution and only in cases where a leak is not considered problematic.

 ```ts
 new StaticSite(this, "StaticSite", {